freeCodeCamp/guide/src/pages/vim/useful-commands/index.md

 ## Other Resources
 - [Vim Golf](https://vimgolf.com/) - A good way to learn from doing vim challenges to get the lowest amount of keystrokes.
 You can see solutions submitted by others if you can't figure the challenge out.
+- [Vim Adventures](https://vim-adventures.com/) - A fun and gamified approach to learn Vim where you lern the different key strokes with every new level in the game.
 - Read the rest of our Vim Guides to get a better understanding of this powerful editor.